elisangan/elisangan.github.io/Ngan-Elisa_Shapes-of-Buddha.md

 A custom data platform integrating Meta's SAM vit-b, built by the author for this project, was used to perform the image segmentation.
 The 377 images were first processed as a batch to produce binary masks.
 Connectivity and area metrics were then used to automatically identify whether an image was background or figure.
-These masks were reviewed to ensure that they correctly captured the underlying figure.
+The masks were then reviewed to ensure that they correctly captured the underlying figure.
 If it did not, then -- through pixel-level operations of addition and subtraction -- several masks could be composited from the set that was generated to create a crafted mask.
 If the masks generated in the first pass were of extremely poor quality, then the model's hyperparameters could be turned to re-process the individual image.